lmncaj/ExportObj-and-FBX/README.md

 # ExportObj-and-FBX
-Addon which Export as Obj and FBX for Blender
+Export selected object as Obj and FBX at once ExportObj-and-FBX works with Blender2.80 and up.